 There are, of course, a variety of ways to go about planning a sprint.
-I’ve written previously about velocity-driven sprint planning and commitment-driven sprint planning and my preference.
+I’ve written previously about velocity-driven sprint planning and capacity-driven sprint planning and my preference.
 But regardless of which approach a team takes to sprint planning, there is also the question of how full to fill the sprint.

 Some teams prefer to leave plenty of excess capacity in each sprint, perhaps so there is time for emergent needs or experimentation.
 Other teams prefer to fill the sprint to the best of their ability to forecast their capacity.